Adolf Dassler: The Dassler brothers' shoe factory (1918–1945)

-Founding Adidas, 1946–1947
+Founding Adidas (1946–1947)

 After the war, the Dassler firm found itself with some of the same problems that it faced at the beginning.
-A world war had decimated the German economy and supplies for the shoe factory were hard to come by.
+A world war had decimated the German economy, and supplies for the shoe factory were hard to come by.
 In addition, the firm had to convert back from weapons to shoe production.
-This time, however, the American occupying authorities were interested in reviving economic activity, so they gave the firm active encouragement.
-American officers had commandeered the Dassler house for their residence on 16 April 1945, and, thus, Adi had close contact with officials who gave him access to unneeded war material for production.
-Until a source of leather became available Adi made use of the rubber from fuel tanks and rafts and canvas from tents to make shoes.
-Adi was thus able to produce shoes, and save for the months in 1946 while under the classification of Belasteter he was able to manage the business (from July 1946 to February 1947 under the supervision of a trustee) until the separation from his brother in 1948.
+This time, the American occupying authorities were interested in reviving economic activity, so they gave the firm active encouragement.
+American officers had commandeered the Dassler house for their residence in April 1945, so Adi had close contact with officials who gave him access to unneeded war material for production.
+Until a source of leather became available, Adi made use of the rubber from fuel tanks and rafts and canvas from tents to make shoes.
+Adi was able to produce shoes, and save for the months in 1946 while under the classification of Belasteter.
+He was able to manage the business from July 1946 to February 1947 under the supervision of a trustee, until the business separation from his brother in 1948.

 During the negotiations to separate the firm, Rudolf and Adi allowed the employees to determine which resulting firm they would work for.
 Because Rudolf had mainly concerned himself with sales and administration, most of the sales staff opted to join Rudolf at the Würtzburger Strasse factory.
 The rest, including almost all the technicians and those involved in product development and production, remained with Adi.
-Adi thus ended up with nearly two-thirds of the employees.
-To partially fill the void left by the departure of the administrative personnel Käthe and her sister Marianne Martz joined the firm and acted in a variety of capacities.
+Adi ended up with nearly two-thirds of the employees.
+To partially fill the void left by the departure of the administrative personnel, Käthe and her sister Marianne Martz joined the firm and acted in a variety of capacities.

-Meanwhile, Adi was concerned in designing a distinctive look for his shoes, at least partially so that it would be possible to show which athletes used his footwear.
+Meanwhile, Adi was concerned about designing a distinctive look for his shoes, at least partially so that it would be possible to show which athletes used his footwear.
 He fell upon the idea of coloring the straps used for reinforcement on the sides of the shoes a different color than the shoes themselves.
-He experimented with different numbers of straps and ultimately decided on three.
+He experimented with different numbers of straps and ultimately decided upon three.
 The "three stripes" became a distinctive mark of Adidas shoes.
-In March 1949 Dassler registered the three stripe logo as the company's trademark.
-As for the company's name, the plan was to use a contraction of Adi's nickname and last name (much as Rudolf originally contemplated by naming his firm "Ruda" before deciding on "Puma"), but "Addas" was rejected on the ground that it was used by a children's shoe manufacturer.
-Accordingly, in his 18 August 1949 company registration, Adi added a handwritten "i" between Ad- and -das to maintain the contraction (Adi Dassler).
+In March 1949, Dassler registered the three stripe logo as the company's trademark.

+As for the company's name, the plan was to use a contraction of Adi's nickname and last name, much as Rudolf originally contemplated by naming his firm "Ruda" before deciding on "Puma", but "Addas" was rejected on the ground that it was used by a children's shoe manufacturer.
+In his August 1949 company registration, Adi added a handwritten "i" between Ad- and -das to maintain the contraction (Adi Dassler).
 As a result, the company became known as Adolf Dassler adidas Schuhfabrik.